fanwj2010/sarahjamielewis.com/site/index.md

 I currently build and break systems at a large tech company (all opinions on this site are my own etc.)

-I have designed and developed large stream processing systems, taught science / crypto classes in schools, developed secure proxies, conducted security audits and worked on [open source projects](https://github.com/s-rah) including:
+In the past I have designed and developed large stream processing systems, taught science and cryptography classes in schools, built secure proxies, conducted security audits and worked on [open source projects](https://github.com/s-rah) including:

 * [Recoil](https://github.com/s-rah/recoil) - A testing tool for the Ricochet protocol/client
 * [Go-Ricochet](https://github.com/s-rah/go-ricochet) - A go implementation of the Ricochet protocol